-ADACOM populates X.509 Version 3 VTN Certificates with the extensions required by Section 7.1.2.1-7.1.2.8.
-Private extensions are permissible, but the use of private extensions is not warranted under the VTN CP and this CPS unless specifically included by reference.
+ADACOM populates X.509 Version 3 Certificates with the extensions required by Section 7.1.2.1-7.1.2.8.
+Private extensions are permissible, but the use of private extensions is not warranted under this CPS unless specifically included by reference.